Murciano207/SpookFinance-docs/guides/crp-tutorial/README.md

 ```

 {% hint style="warning" %}
-Note that if you are whitelisting LPs, and intend for the whitelisted users to Add Liquidity through the Balancer GUI, you will need to whitelist their DSProxy addresses - not their wallet address. \(The DSProxy address can be found at the bottom of the wallet page.
+Note that if you are whitelisting LPs, and intend for the whitelisted users to Add Liquidity through the Yogi GUI, you will need to whitelist their DSProxy addresses - not their wallet address. \(The DSProxy address can be found at the bottom of the wallet page.
 New users will need to create a DSProxy before adding liquidity.\)
 {% endhint %}

 At this point \(after calling newCRP\), we have a deployed Configurable Rights Object with all its permissions and parameters defined.
 But we can't do much with it - mainly because there is no Core Pool yet.
 We need to deploy a new Core Pool, with our Smart Pool as the controller, by calling createPool\(initialSupply\). \(There is also an overloaded version of createPool; more on that later.\)